Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Classification Experiments

-We assess the power of our proposed features (see \autoref{sec:proposed}) to differentiate between malicious and benign domains (binary classification), as well as between several families of DGAs (multiclass classification).
-We employ a Random Forest model, which is a non-parametric ensemble classifier.
-Random Forest achieved outstanding performance results before on DGA classification tasks~\cite{ALAEIYAN2020,Anderson2016}.
+We assess the power of our proposed features (see \autoref{sec:proposed-features}) to differentiate between malicious and benign domains (i.e., binary classification), as well as between several families of DGAs (i.e., multiclass classification).
+Since both empirical and theoretical results have shown that a combination of models (in an ensemble) can increase classification performance~\cite{dietterich2000ensemble,valentini2002ensembles,barandela2003new,kuncheva2014combining} even in the case of imbalanced datasets~\cite{barandela2003new}, we opt for a Random Forest, which is a non-parametric ensemble classifier.
+Random Forest has previously achieved outstanding performance results in DGA classification tasks~\cite{ALAEIYAN2020,Anderson2016,SELVI2019156}.

-The hyperparameters of the Random Forest algorithm were tuned with grid search, to maximise classification performance in the task of distinguishing between benign and malicious domains in a subset of our dataset.
-We found that best performance is achieved using an ensemble of 100 decision trees with unlimited depth and bootstrap aggregation (bagging), where each new tree is fitted from a bootstrap sample of the training data~\cite{breiman1996bagging}.
+The hyperparameters of the Random Forest algorithm were tuned with grid search, to maximise classification performance in the task of distinguishing between benign and malicious domains over a subset of our dataset.
+We found that best performance is achieved using an ensemble of 100 decision trees with unlimited depth and bootstrap aggregation (i.e., bagging), where each new tree is fitted from a bootstrap sample of the training data~\cite{breiman1996bagging}.

-All our experiments were performed on a system equipped with an NVIDIA TITAN Xp PG611-c00 to boost the performance, while we utilised the implementations of the \texttt{scikit-learn}\footnote{\url{https://scikit-learn.org}} library.
-We evaluate the performance of the trained classifiers using the standard classifications metrics of Precision, Recall, $F_1$ score and the area under the curve (AUC).
+All our experiments were performed on a system equipped with an NVIDIA TITAN Xp PG611-c00 to speed-up the computations, utilising the \texttt{scikit-learn}\footnote{\url{https://scikit-learn.org}} library.
+The performance of the trained classifiers is evaluated using the standard classifications metrics of Precision, Recall, $F_1$ score and the area under the curve (AUC).

-In all experiments, we employed standard 10-fold cross-validation to get a roughly unbiased estimate of the accuracy of predictive models we trained.